mitchellkwong/NDSC/README.md

 (More accurately, the mean of token vectors are averaged)

 ### nlp-model
 This notebook handles the pre-training of the nlp model before its integration into the meta classifier (as described in the report).
-Time-efficient and effectiveness motivated the use of early stopping and model checkpointing to tackle overfitting.
+Time-efficiency and effectiveness motivated the use of early stopping and model checkpointing to tackle overfitting.